benjymous/annotations/sandman/sandman.73.md

 ## Credits

-- Greg "elmo" Morrow (morrow@physics.rice.edu) created the SandmanAnnotations.
+- Greg "elmo" Morrow (morrow@physics.rice.edu) created the Sandman Annotations.
 - Originally collated and edited by David Goldfarb.
-- Jeremy Kulow (Jeremy.J.Kulow@uwrf.edu) confirmed the specific
+- Jeremy Kulow (Jeremy.J.Kulow@uwrf.edu) confirmed the specific Renaissance festival used in the story, and its location.
-- Renaissance festival used in the story, and its location.
+- Richard Munn updated the entry on Milton Keynes.